Domestic Violence Defense Lawyers

 Panella Law Firm accepts cases throughout Florida

 Recent statistics show that over 108,000 domestic abuse cases are reported to Florida police each year.
-In Florida, the legal system moves swiftly to investigate and prosecute all allegations of domestic violence.
+In Florida, the legal system moves swiftly to investigate and prosecute domestic violence allegations.

 A conviction can carry significant criminal penalties, including jail time and fines.
 It can negatively affect parental rights and shared property in a divorce situation.

-Nobody deserves to be a victim of domestic abuse, and nobody deserves to be wrongfully convicted.
+Nobody deserves to be a victim of domestic violence, battery, or abuse any more than someone deserves to be wrongfully convicted.
 If you require legal assistance in Florida, go no further than Panella Law Firm.

 Panella Law Firm is an assertive and aggressive criminal defense firm that believes in justice and a defendant’s right to a fair trial.
-Our domestic violence criminal defense lawyers are committed to preserving your freedom, asserting your rights, and working toward resolving your case.
+Our domestic violence criminal defense lawyers, who work alongside our experienced divorce attorney in Orlando, are committed to preserving your freedom, asserting your rights, and working toward resolving your case with the utmost dedication across different

-Success stories are plentiful for the attorneys at Panella Law Firm, offering sympathetic and perceptive service to our clientele.
-We do everything we can to put our clients at ease and address their concerns at each and every turn.
+Success stories are plentiful for the attorneys at Panella Law Firm, who offer sympathetic and perceptive service to our clientele.
+We do everything possible to put our clients at ease and address their concerns.

-Among the many awards we’ve won, some of the most notable are:
+Among the many awards we have won, some of the most notable are as follows:

 • In 2019–2022, Michael Panella was selected to be included in Super Lawyers.

-• Michael Panella is a top-rated lawyer, as seen by his perfect 10.0 Avvo rating.
+• Attorney Michael Panella is a top-rated lawyer, as seen by his perfect 10.0 Avvo rating.

 Our clients benefit from the collaborative efforts of Huda Saleh and the other attorneys at our firm because they can use the many different views and areas of experience represented within the firm to craft unique and effective solutions for each case.